kostanchik227/achievements/README.md

 ## Other Activities

-* Jury member of Minsk Regional Informatics Olympiad (2025, 2026)
+* Jury member of Minsk Regional Informatics Olympiad (2022, 2023, 2024)
-* Coach for Minsk Region training camp (2025)